How did you become interested in millinery?

 Do you have a ready-to-wear range?

-Yes, I do, for hats and headpieces.
-Every year I design a new range of fashion hats and headpieces.
-Customers can come into the studio and buy from existing stock already made up, or look at this website and order hats from current or past collections [availability to be confirmed].
+Yes, I do.
+Every year I have a new range of designer hats and headpieces.
+Customers can come into the studio and buy from existing stock already made up, or order online.

 How would you describe your style of hats?

 Elegant and quirky that relate well to the head!
 I guess my signature style is having flow and movement in my headpieces [more in Trends and tips].